Impacts of Salary on Overdraft Usage: Insights from the Economic Wellbeing Explorer

 At a glance

-There has been a decrease in account holders with overdrawn accounts with Scottish account holders dropping to 15.4%, English to 16.2% and Welsh to 17.5%.
-However, the number of account holders with low emergency resilience has slightly increased, with a 0.2% increase in Scotland and England but a 0.1% decrease in Wales.
-There has been an increase in living beyond means, with increases from 1.19-1.6% across Great Britain.
+There has been a decrease in account holders with overdrawn accounts, with Scottish account holders dropping to 15.4%, English to 16.2% and Welsh to 17.5%.
+However the number of account holders with low emergency resilience has slightly increased, with a 0.2% percentage point increase in Scotland and England but a 0.1% percentage point decrease in Wales.
+There has been an increase in living beyond means, with increases in percentage points from 1.19-1.6% across Great Britain.

 A snapshot across the nations shows similar levels across regions with the most variability and largest shifts within low emergency resilience: